tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 ```

 ## Schedule
-The scheduler (previously the pool) is responsible for squeding peer status requests and block request responses.
+The scheduler is configured to maintain a target `n` of in flight messages and will use feedback from `_blockResponseMessage`, `_statusResponseMessage` and `_peerError` produce an optimal assignment of scBlockRequestMessage at each `timeCheckEv`.

 ```go
 type schedule {